 Jayne’s careers have been as varied and many as places she has lived: she served as chief speechwriter at Apple, investigator for the public defender in King County, Washington, and director of new play development at Magic Theater.
 She was an Ossabaw Island Project Fellow; a teaching fellow at Emory University; a lecturer in the Graduate Program in Theater at San Francisco State University; and a Fulbright Teaching Fellow in Lyon, France.
 Her work was shortlisted for the Bridport Prize in 2017.
 She holds an MFA from the Warren Wilson Program for Writers.

 Jayne lives in the Berkshire Hills of Massachusetts, where she teaches the writing and performance of poetry and monologue.
-For the January 21st, 2017 Gathering at the Colonial Theatre in Pittsfield, she curated Rock the Constitution, a reading of the Constitution by actors and original monologues by writers responding to our times.
+In 2017, she curated Rock the Constitution, a reading of the Constitution by actors and original monologues by writers responding to our times.
 That same year she founded Berkshire Writers Project and debuted its first program, Live Poets Salon, a series of spirited conversations about the literary arts.